-22While it is possible to write down the Bellman equation for this control problem, the value function (as a function of the current belief) is high-dimensional and difficult to solve for explicitly, especially if we do not have any structure on $u(\cdot)$ and $c(\cdot)$.
+16While it is possible to write down the Bellman equation for this control problem, the value function (as a function of the current belief) is high-dimensional and difficult to solve for explicitly, especially if we do not have any structure on the payoff function $u(\tau, a, \omega)$.
 Our argument based on Blackwell comparisons gets to the optimal policy (i.e., attention allocation) without going through the value function.
-See also Appendix A.2.